Oliver Hoffmann and Julius Seebach Take over the Management of Audi Sport GmbH

 Audi Q4 E-Tron Concept Makes Debut At Geneva Motor Show

 As of May 1, Oliver Hoffmann will hold two management positions at the Audi group: Head of Technical Development at the Neckarsulm site and Managing Director of Audi Sport GmbH.
 “Transformation means becoming even more effective and innovative,” emphasises Hans-Joachim Rothenpieler, Member of the Audi Board of Management for Technical Development.
 “By combining both positions with Oliver Hoffmann as an experienced expert, we are strengthening Neckarsulm as a technology location and at the same time securing its future viability.”
-Hoffmann’s previous career positions include quality management at Automobili Lamborghini and Audi’s plant in Győr, Hungary, as well as the development of the V10 high-performance engines of the Audi R8.
+Hoffmann’s previous career positions include quality management at Automobili Lamborghini and Audi’s plant in Győr, Hungary, and the development of the V10 high-performance engines of the Audi R8.

 DON’T MISS OUT: Mercedes-AMG to Start the New ADAC GT Masters Season with a Promising Line-Up

-The former Managing Director, Michael-Julius Renz, is leaving the company within the framework of an age regulation.
-With his international experience, he has made a significant contribution to the growth of AUDI AG and the Audi Sport brand.
-A graduate in business administration, he has held various management positions at AUDI AG over the past 25 years.
 The company thanks Renz for his dedicated and successful work.
-Before taking over as Managing Director of Audi Sport at the beginning of 2018, he was President of the Audi Sales Division China, where he was responsible for sales and the brand’s presence in one of the most important markets.
+Before taking over as managing director of Audi Sport at the beginning of 2018, he was president of the Audi Sales Division in China, responsible for sales and the brand’s presence in one of the most important markets.
 Previously, Renz had been in charge of Sales Europe and Central Marketing for the Audi brand.

 NEXT UP IN NEWS